FAQs - OS Capital Investments

 Because of the “Sales Load (Front End)” or the “Sales Load (Back End),” the units’ offer and redemption prices could differ from the published NAV.

-On a daily basis, the AKDIML website updates its investors with these prices and the NAV.
+On a daily basis, the OS Capital Investments website updates its investors with these prices and the NAV.

 If you are a Muslim resident Pakistani unit holder and also a Sahib-e-Nisab (persons liable to Zakat), then you will be required to deduct 2.5% of the face value or NAV, whichever is less, from your dividend or redemption payments.
 However, if you are exempt from this requirement, you can avoid this deduction by submitting a Zakat Exemption Declaration Form (CZ-50) or Zakat Affidavit to the company.